Disney World Fall 2026 Guide: Crowds, Weather, Events & Tips (August–October)

 ✅ Shows and locations

-✨ We also have a great Planning and Tips Guide—check out our Mickey's Not So Scary Halloween Party 2025 Guide for dates, all the latest releaswed details, FAQs, and party and Pixie Dust Pro tips and tricks.
+✨ We also have a great Planning and Tips Guide—check out our Mickey's Not So Scary Halloween Party 2026 Guide for dates, all the latest released details, FAQs, and party and Pixie Dust Pro tips and tricks.

 Looking for a cooler, quieter way to experience Disney parks?
 Disney After Hours events are limited-capacity, extra-ticket experiences that take place after the parks close—giving you access to top attractions with minimal waits, free snacks, and a more relaxed vibe.

-🎟️ These are hard-ticket events (you’ll need to purchase a separate event ticket, but not a day park ticket to attend).
-Guests can enter the park as early as 7:00 p.m. on event nights.
+🎟️ These are hard-ticket events (you’ll need a separate event ticket, but not a regular park ticket).
+Guests can enter as early as 7:00 PM, giving you up to 5.5–6 hours in the park depending on the event.

 🧚 Pixie Dust Pro Tip: Lines for headliners like Rise of the Resistance, Tower of Terror, and Test Track are often 10 minutes or less during After Hours events!